Value for Money 72%

 Not everyone cares about Alpine aesthetics.
-But if you’re one of those skiers who finds the high-altitude resorts bleak, the onion-domed church and villagey streets of Westendorf will be a welcome tonic.
+But if you’re one of those people who finds the high-altitude resorts bleak, the onion-domed churches and villagey streets of Westendorf will be a welcome tonic.
 The patchwork quilt of forest and and pasture on the mountain, doted with old haybarns, is charming too.

 If you can’t land in Innsbruck, then you’ll probably be diverted to Munich or Verona, which is less blissful.
-It’ll stretch the journey by five or six hours.
+It’ll stretch the journey by several hours.

 But there is one significant drawback